 Burn rate is a critical component of cash runway calculations, but it’s important to distinguish between its variants:

-• Gross Burn Rate: This metric represents your total monthly expenses, including salaries, rent, and other operational costs.
+- Gross Burn Rate: This metric represents your total monthly expenses, including salaries, rent, and other operational costs.

 4. Cash Flow Insights

 To refine your calculations, understanding cash inflows and outflows is crucial.
 Monthly net cash flow highlights how quickly outflows surpass inflows, which directly impacts your burn rate.
-A helpful resource on this topic can be found in the Cash Flow video.

-Why Cash Runway Matters for Your Startup’s Finances
+Why Startup Runway Matters for Your Finances

-Understanding your startup’s cash runway is more than just a financial exercise—it’s a lifeline for sustainable growth.
+Understanding your startup’s cash runway is more than just a financial exercise, it’s a lifeline for sustainable growth.
 A well-defined cash runway provides clarity on how long your business can operate before requiring additional funding.
 This insight is crucial for planning funding rounds strategically, ensuring you approach investors at the right time with confidence.

 Your consideration of runway health is further illuminated by financial models to attract investors, connecting robust forecasting with the strategic appeal to funding sources.